yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 ### Banking

 * bank run/run on the bank （挤兑）

 A bank run or run on the bank occurs when many clients withdraw their money from a bank, because they believe the bank may cease to function in the near future.

 * Gilt (英国国债)

 A gilt is a UK Government liability in sterling, issued by HM Treasury and listed on the London Stock Exchange.
 The term “gilt” or “gilt-edged security” is a reference to its high credibility that the UK gov never failed to make interest or principal payments on gilts as they fall due.

+* Demand deposit (活期存款)

+Demand deposits or checkbook money are funds held in demand accounts in commercial banks.

+* Traveller's cheque (旅行支票)

+Before the age of credit card, cheque can be used to exchange for hard currency guaranteed by the credit of the cheque's issuer.
+Nowadays, credit card almost replaces cheque.

+* Savings account (儲蓄存款帳戶)

+* Money market account (大额长期储蓄账户)

+Require minimal saving amount and term; pay with high interests than that of saving account

+* Certificate of deposit, CDs (大额存单)

+CDs typically differ from savings accounts in that the CD has a specific, fixed term before money can be withdrawn without penalty and generally higher interest rates.

+* Commercial Paper (商業票據)

+Commercial paper is an unsecured promissory note with a fixed maturity of usually less than 270 days.
+In layperson terms, it is like an "IOU" but can be bought and sold because its buyers and sellers have some degree of confidence that it can be successfully redeemed later for cash, based on their assessment of the creditworthiness of the issuing company.

+For example, Apple bought some electronic devices from Foxconn.
+Instead of just paying cash on goods' delivery, Apple pays with commercial paper that promises Apple will pay the full amount in 270 days.

 ### Secondary Market and Shares